North Kaibab to Bright Angel Trail—One of the Best HIkes in the Grand Canyon

 Fill up those water bottles.
 Soak the cooling towel.
 Apply more sunscreen.
 You’ll be switchbacking up for the last three miles of the hike.

 We found using our poles as anchors was especially helpful these last miles.
-Much like the final miles of a marathon, this section of the rim to rim trail Grand Canyon style is tough.
+Much like the final miles of a marathon, this section of the Bright Angel trail is a mental game.

 Mile-and-a-Half Resthouse